On the Complexity of the Succinct State Local Hamiltonian Problem: Local Stoquastic Hamiltonians with Easy Witness Ground States

 It follows that a subset state is a natural easy witness.
 If we assume that $\ket{\xi}$ is normalised then the value of $D_{\xi}(j) = 1/\abs{{\rm supp}(\ket{\xi})}$ for all $j \in {\rm supp}(\ket{\xi})$, i.e., $\ket{\xi}$ is a subset state.
 Clearly, the query algorithm will only output $1$ if for a given $k\in\B^{n-1}$, both $\conc{0}{k}$ and $\conc{1}{k}$ are in the support of $\ket{\xi}$.

-As it was already shown that \cl{eStoqMA} is equivalent to \cl{MA}, it suffices to conclude that the \clw{MA}{hardness} proof of \refcite{BDOT06} holds in this setting.
+As it was already shown that \cl{eStoqMA} is equivalent to \cl{MA}, it suffices to conclude that the \clw{MA}{hardness} proof of \refcite{bravyi2006complexity} holds in this setting.
 Specifically, we must ensure the history state is an easy witness.
 Naturally this follows from \cref{lma:history-state-ex-1} and \cref{lma:CEHSS-equivalence}.

-\begin{theorem}[\cite{Liu21}] The \sc{$6$-Local Stoquastic Hamiltonian with an Easy Witness Ground State} problem is \clw{MA}{complete}. \end{theorem}
+\begin{theorem}[\cite{liu2021stoqma}] The \sc{$6$-Local Stoquastic Hamiltonian with an Easy Witness Ground State} problem is \clw{MA}{complete}. \end{theorem}

 \begin{corollary} The \sc{$4$-Local Stoquastic Hamiltonian with an Easy Witness Ground State} problem is \clw{MA}{complete}. \end{corollary}